mobile-swam/third-party/on-demand-swapd/README.md

 ## Introduction
-This package is to support user-space On-Demand SWAP daemon.
+This package is to support user-space Adaptive SWAP daemon.
 A user space daemon would be a more suitable place to do adaptive memory management.